willvieira/ms_STM-managed/manuscript/manuscript.md

 #### Harvest of boreal stands

-In the natural extinction model, stands in state B turn into a regeneration state only after disturbances, occurring at a probability $\varepsilon$.
+In the natural extinction model, stands in state B turn into a regeneration state only after natural disturbances, occurring at a probability $\varepsilon$.
 Harvest is modelled as an increase in the probability of boreal states to become regeneration states $P(R|B)$.
-A proportion $h$ of undisturbed stands in state B is converted into state R, featuring the cut of all trees.
+A proportion $h$ of mature stands in state B is converted into state R, featuring the cut of all trees.
 This proportion of B stands is thus excluded from following natural dynamics.
 Harvest thus involves an additional parameter $h$ that modifies the following probabilities: